markitosgv/JWTRefreshTokenBundle/README.md

 - Send you user credentials again to /api/login_check.
 This generates another JWT with another Refresh Token.

 - Ask to renew valid JWT with our refresh token.
 Make a POST call to /api/token/refresh url with refresh token as payload.
 In this way, you can always get a valid JWT without asking for user credentials.
 But **you must notice** if refresh token is still valid.
-Your refresh token do not change but valid datetime will increase unless.
+Your refresh token do not change but valid datetime will increase.

 ***Note that when a refresh token is consumed and the config option `single_use` is set to `true` the token will no longer be valid.***